edom/work/edom.github.io/index.md

 # Home

+- *This website may contain mistakes.*
+Use with caution.
+Corroborate statements with other independent sources.
 - [Research]({% link research.md %})
 - Music
     - I play piano in the band [The Nomads]({% link nomads.md %}) (an Indonesian band, not the Swedish band).